 _ Systems advocacy works on solving issues on a larger scale.
 Someone can be involved in this type of advocacy by being on a board.
 It is important to know why the issue is important to you and what type of change can be done by being on a board.

 Grassroots advocacy can bring individual and system advocacy together.
 ACCESS to Independence has its own grassroots effort called ActionNet.
-It is a way for advocates to stay connected and work together to solve problems that are important to them.
+It is a way for advocates to stay connected, educated, and empowered to act on issues important to people with disabilities.